Key takeaways

 2. Is ESIGN Act compliance enough for cross-border contracts?

-ESIGN Act compliance covers electronic signatures in the US, but it does not meet EU requirements for identity verification and trust.
-Contracts involving EU entities may also need eIDAS alignment.
+ESIGN Act compliance covers electronic signatures in the US, but it does not meet EU requirements for identity verification and trust services.
+Contracts involving EU entities will typically need eIDAS alignment as well — the two frameworks are complementary, not interchangeable.

 3. Do all agreements require advanced or qualified eIDAS signatures?

-No. Simple, advanced, or qualified signatures are used based on contract risk, value, and regulatory needs.
-Most commercial agreements rely on advanced electronic signatures.
+No. Simple, advanced, or qualified signatures are appropriate depending on contract risk, value, and regulatory requirements.
+Most commercial agreements work well with advanced electronic signatures (AES).
+Regulated, high-value, or statutory contracts may require QES.

 4. How does Docupilot support eIDAS and ESIGN Act compliance?